leweaver/orangine/README.md

 - `oe-built.bat Install Debug` _Uses ninja to build and place the engine libraries to the root `bin` directory, for consumption by other repositories_

 You can manually run any other ninja command: list all of the available ninja commands:`cd cmake-ninjabuild-x64-Debug`

-# (Outdated) Overall Architecture
-Here is an quick non-exhaustive overview of how the main object instances are instantiated.
-Each item creates and owns the items below it in the tree.
-Each item below is the name of a class, which is located in a CPP/H file of the same name.

-- oe::Main
-  - DX::DeviceResources
-  - oe::Game
-    - oe::Scene
-      - oe::Entity_graph_loader_gltf
-      - oe::IManager_base derived classes:
-        - oe::Entity_render_manager
-        - oe::Scene_graph_manager
-            - oe::Entity
-            - oe::Entity_filter
-        - oe::Render_step_manager
-            - oe::Render_step
-        - ...

-# (Outdated) Running unit tests
-> Unit tests haven't yet been updated to use CMake; so the following may be an OK guide but probably won't work

-First, make sure tests are set to run in x64.

-1. Test -> Test Settings -> Select Test Settings File
-1. Choose `<git-repo>\Engine-Test\x64.runsettings`

-Try one of these two methods... stick to the one that works for you!

-## Unit Test Sessions
-1. Build the solution
-1. Right click on the `Engine-Test` project, and select `Run Tests`

-## Test Explorer
-> Note - running the tests in visual studio can be a real pain.
-The test explorer sometimes just refuses to find them.

-Tests are executed via the `Test Explorer` window in visual studio.
-Projects that contain tests are suffixed with `-Test` and compile to an x64 executable.
-To run them;

-1. Click the Run All button in the test explorer window.
-    - If not visible, Test -> Windows -> Test Explorer

-> NOTE: Don't try to run individual tests; this seems to break the Test Explorer window.
-If in doubt, `Run All` makes things work again :)

-> Tip: Optionally you can unload the `Prototype` solution to make runs faster, since it doesn't contain any tests.

 # Maths Conventions
 Matrix conventions are as in SimpleMath: Right Handed, Row Major.